 A new treatment modality that reduces lymphedema, fibrosis and neck muscle stiffness using external laser is also available.
 This method uses a low energy laser beam administered by an experienced physical therapist.
 The laser beam penetrates into the tissues where it is absorbed by cells and changes their metabolic processes.
 The beam is generated by the LTU-904 Portable Laser Therapeutic Unit.

 Partial or total oropharyngeal stricture can occur in severe cases.

-Some laryngectomees may manifest wound healing problems following surgery, especially in areas that have received RT.
+Some patients may manifest wound healing impairment following surgery, especially in areas that have received RT.
 Some may develop a fistula ( an abnormal connection between the inside of the throat and the skin).
 Wounds that heal at a slower pace can be treated with antibiotics and dressing changes by specialists.

 Hypertension due to baroreceptors damage: Radiation to the head and neck can damage the baroreceptors located in the carotid artery.
 These baroreceptors help in regulating blood pressure by detecting the pressure of blood flowing through them, and sending messages to the central nervous system to increase or decrease the peripheral vascular resistance and cardiac output.
 Some individual treated with radiation develop labile or paroxysmal hypertension.

 More information about complications of RT can be found at the National Cancer Institute Web site.